wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 ### logAddTag and logAddTagIfNotExists

 Add a log tag to all logs.
 * `logAddTag` adds the new log tag and assigns the new value to it.
-If you want to update the value of a span tag, you need to [drop the log tag](#logdroptag) and add it again.
+If you want to update the value of a log tag, you need to [drop the log tag](#logdroptag) and add it again.
 * `logAddTagIfNotExists` adds the log tag only if it does not already exist.

-{% include note.html content="You can add up to 20 span tags.
-Contact [support@wavefront.com](mailto:support@wavefront.com) if this does not meet your requirements." %}
+{% include note.html content="You can add up to 100 log tags.
+Contact your account representative if this does not meet your requirements." %}

 <font size="3"><strong>Parameters</strong></font>